Crewe Alexandra F.C.: 2011 to present day

 becoming the permanent manager on 28 April 2022.
-Winless in nine games, on 4 November 2022 Morris stepped down as manager "for compassionate reasons" and reverted to assistant manager.
+However, just over six month later, on 4 November 2022, Morris, winless in nine games, stepped down as manager for family reasons and reverted to assistant manager.
 Lee Bell became interim manager and on 1 December 2022 was given the job on a permanent basis.

+Bell managed the side to 13th place at the end of the 2022–23 season, improving to 6th place the following season; in the play-offs, they beat Doncaster to reach a fourth play-off final, but lost 2–0 to Crawley Town at Wembley on 19 May 2024.
+Crewe vied for promotion for much of the 2024–25 season and were in the automatic promotion places until late January, but won just three of their last 18 games to eventually finish 13th again.

 Stadiums

 Alexandra Recreation Ground

 Until 1896, Crewe played at the Alexandra Recreation Ground, located just to the north of the modern-day Gresty Road.
 After playing at various venues in 1896 and 1897, including in nearby Sandbach, the club returned to the same area of Crewe, adjacent to Crewe railway station, to play at the first Gresty Road ground, located to the south-east of the original stadium.
 In 1906 the ground was demolished to make way for some new railway lines, and a new Gresty Road stadium was built on a site directly to the west.